 The book has two parts with five total chapters.
-In part one, consisting of two chapters, the authors look at the question, “What is same sex attraction?” and “Is Same-Sex Attraction Sinful?”
+In part one, consisting of two chapters, the authors look at the question, “What is the same-sex attraction?” and “Is same-sex attraction sinful?”
 Part two has three chapters and looks at the myths about change, a biblical path to change, and how evangelicals can change.

-In chapter one the authors consider four approaches to same-sex attraction and behavior.
-The first is the liberal view, the second is the revisionist approach, the third is neo-traditional, and the traditional viewpoint.
-The traditional viewpoint is the one the authors take.
+In chapter one, the authors consider four approaches to same-sex attraction and behavior.
+The first is the liberal view, the second is the revisionist approach, the third is neo-traditional, and the final is the traditional viewpoint.
+The traditional view is the one the authors agree with.
 They explain this viewpoint when they note, “Our view is the one of historic Christianity, which sees both homosexual behavior and homosexual desires as sinful” (26).
-They explain this when they teach, “When we say that ours is the traditional view grounded in classical Christianity, we mean that ours is the biblically consistent way to apply a Christian understanding of human sinfulness and human nature to this contemporary discussion of homosexual desires and behavior” (38).
+They expound on this when they state, “When we say that ours is the traditional view grounded in classical Christianity, we mean that ours is the biblically consistent way to apply a Christian understanding of human sinfulness and human nature to this contemporary discussion of homosexual desires and behavior” (38).

 “The only sex desires that glorifies God is that desire that is ordered to the covenant of marriage.
 When sexual desire or attraction fixes on any kind of non-marital erotic activity, it falls short of the glory of God and is, by definition, sinful.
 Again this principle applies to every one of our desires, including opposite-sex and same sex desire.
 The difference is that opposite-sex desire may have the covenant of marriage as its end or it may not, but same-sex desire can never have the covenant of marriage as its end” (48).

 Part two opens with considering myths about change in chapter three.
-Here the authors look at five myths related to change: first, an understanding of biblical ethics leads to biblical change, second, change is impossible, change is harmful, change requires homosexual desire, and finally change happens without real repentance.
-The authors engage these remarks head on with biblical faithfulness.
+Here the authors look at five myths related to change: first, an understanding of biblical ethics leads to biblical change; second, change is impossible, change is harmful, and change requires homosexual desire; and finally, change happens without real repentance.
+The authors engage these remarks head-on with biblical faithfulness.
 They explain, “The only way any person can have any change from any sin—whether homosexuality or anything else is—by repentance” (80).

-The final chapter of the book challenges evangelicals to teach what the Bible teaches, to proclaim the gospel, to speak humbly, and in love by being a friend, listening, being compassionate, sharing the gospel, speaking the truth, be candid about differences, oppose bullying, receive your brothers and sisters, strength your brothers and sisters, and pray.
+The final chapter of the book challenges evangelicals to teach what the Bible teaches, to proclaim the gospel, to speak humbly and in love by being a friend, listening, being compassionate, sharing the gospel, speaking the truth, being candid about differences, opposing bullying, receiving your brothers and sisters, strengthen your brothers and sisters, and praying.